frontity/docs/docs/isomorphic-react.md

 ## Initialization of a Frontity app

-The initialization (or Bootstraping) of a Frontity site happens when we either:
+The initialization (or Bootstraping) of a Frontity site happens when we do _Server Side Navigation_ (Server-Side Render, SSR), this when we do either:

 - type a URL of a Frontity site in the browser's address bar and press Enter, or
 - reload a URL of a Frontity site (e.g. by hitting the `refresh` button in the browser on a page that has been rendered in CSR)